JiajunZhou96/Cage-VAE/README.md

     - `VAE`: import as VAE, VAE architecture and methods.
     - `generation_utils`:import as g_utils, useful tools for molecular generations.
     - `utils`: import as utils, other utils.
+    - `./model/`: all pre-trained model.
+    - `./vocab/`: the vocabulary of tokens

+- Results

+    - `./cage/`: folder contains samples of generated cages

 ## Requirements<br />